Nicola & Francois Wedding

 For the whole week before Nicola & Francois Wedding it has rained.
-In fact we had had floods just recently and it was almost guaranteed that the rain would continue all day on the day of Nicola & Francois wedding.
+In fact we had had floods just recently.
+So, it was almost guaranteed that the rain would continue all day on the day of Nicola & Francois wedding.

 I arrived at the entrance to Oakfield Farms with the rain pelting down on my window shield.
-I sat in my car waiting for the rain to let up slightly for about 15 minutes before my impatience got the better of me and I braved the rain to make a mad dash to the reception hall.
+I sat in my car waiting for 15 minutes for the rain to let up slightly.
+But my impatience got the better of me.
+I braved the rain and made a mad dash to the reception hall.
 Luckily I hadn’t even made it 5 meters from my car when the rain miraculously stopped.

-Expecting the rain to start up again just as quickly as it had stopped I went off on a mission to photograph the forest chapel and reception hall before racing to Nicola to check up on how she was doing.
+Expecting the rain to start up again just as quickly as it had stopped I went off on a mission.
+I had photographed the forest chapel and reception hall before popping in with Nicola to check up on how she was doing.
 And to check we were still good for time getting ready.

 The ceremony was, of course, absolutely beautiful and went down smoothly and perfectly.
-After the couple had finished signing the register and were ready to walk outside I rushed out fully expecting to walk out and suddenly be caught in another ridiculous downpour, but the rain had thankfully decided to stay away for the rest of the day AND night.
+After the couple had finished signing the register and were ready to walk outside.
+I rushed out fully expecting to walk out and suddenly be caught in another ridiculous downpour.
+But, the rain had thankfully decided to stay away for the rest of the day AND night.
 Much to my dismay – doing a night portrait in the rain is stunning!
 And so much fun!

-Nicola really loves horses so obviously we got the horse and carriage to stick around for a bit to use it until the poor horse got too impatient with us – which didn’t take long – apparently horses don’t find weddings as interesting as humans or peacocks find them.
+Nicola really loves horses.
+So obviously we got the horse and carriage to stick around for a bit.
+That was until the poor horse got too impatient with us.
+Which didn’t take long.
+Apparently horses don’t find weddings as interesting as humans or peacocks find them.

-Meeting and having the opportunity to chat to Nicolas dad has to have been a highlight for me – the guy is a great cyclist and also used to run and do triathlons!
-Oh and of course chatting to her aunt who is a farmers wide was great.
-I love how differently farmers live their lives, we were chatting about swimming the Midmar Mile and how to go about getting some training in – in anyone, but a farmers life, you would have to find a swimming pool, or if you are lucky find a dam you can train in.
+Meeting and having the opportunity to chat to Nicolas dad has to have been a highlight for me.
+The man is a great cyclist and also used to run and do triathlons!
+Oh and of course chatting to her aunt who is a farmers wife was great.
+I love how differently farmers live their lives.
+We were chatting about swimming the Midmar Mile and how to go about getting some training in.
+For most people you would have to find a swimming pool, or if you are lucky find a dam you can train in.
 Farmers decide they need to train, therefore need a dam, therefore make a dam.
 Bam!

 My compulsory bit about the cake: